|

 Javits

 This program provides fellowships to students of superior academic ability to undertake study at the doctoral and Master of Fine Arts level in selected fields of arts, humanities, and social sciences.
 The fellowship consists of an institutional payment and a stipend.
-In fiscal year 2007, the institutional payment was $12,627 and the maximum stipend was $30,000.
 Award is open to undergraduate students about to enter graduate school and graduate students who have not yet completed their first year of graduate study and who intend to pursue a doctoral or master's degree.
 Eligibility is limited to U.S. citizens or nationals, permanent residents of the U.S., or citizens of any one of the Freely Associated States.

 Madison